-Where \overline{X} is the sample mean.
-The critical value, $z{\alpha/2}$, is determined by the level of confidence desired by the analyst, and σ/\sqrt{n} is the standard deviation of the sampling distribution for means given to us by the Central Limit Theorem.
+Where $\overline{X}$ is the sample mean.
+The critical value, $z{\alpha/2}$ , is determined by the level of confidence desired by the analyst, and $\sigma/\sqrt{n}$ is the standard deviation of the sampling distribution for means given to us by the Central Limit Theorem.

-This page titled 8.1: Introduction to Confidence Intervals is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax.
+This page titled 6.1: Introduction to Confidence Intervals is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by OpenStax via source content that was edited to the style and standards of the LibreTexts platform.

-• 8.0: Introduction to Confidence Intervals by OpenStax is licensed CC BY 4.0.
+8.0: Introduction to Confidence Intervals by OpenStax is licensed CC BY 4.0.
 Original source: https://openstax.org/details/books/introductory-business-statistics.

-8.2: A Confidence Interval for a Population Standard Deviation Known
+6.2: A Confidence Interval for a Population Mean- Standard Deviation Known or Large Sample Size

-A confidence interval for a population mean with a known population standard deviation is based on the conclusion of the Central Limit Theorem that the sampling distribution of the sample means follow an approximately normal distribution.
+A confidence interval for a population mean with a known population standard deviation is based on the conclusion of the Central Limit Theorem that the sampling distribution of the sample mean follows an approximately normal distribution.